Where the big banks say no, Justin Costello is saying ‘yes.’

 Costello, its chairman and CEO, was in Tallahassee last week to meet with state financial regulators “strictly as a courtesy.”
-(As a bank, his firm is federally chartered and not regulated by the state, he says.)
+(His firm is not regulated by the state, he says.)

 Accompanying him on that visit was Jeff Sharkey and Taylor Biehl of the Medical Marijuana Business Association of Florida, “facilitating an introduction to state policymakers,” as Sharkey put it.

 “We just wanted to let them know what’s happening,” said Sharkey, who also operates the Capitol Alliance Group.
 “We thought it important that they understand the right way to do this … There are millions of dollars in cash going around out there.”